Two healthy soup recipes for babies and toddlers – these recipes are easy and made from whole foods.

 Broccoli Soup for Babies and Toddlers

-Remove pan from heat, and puree until smooth with an immersion blender right in the pan.
-Add salt and pepper.
+- Remove pan from heat, and puree until smooth with an immersion blender right in the pan.
+Add the garlic powder.

 Now for the second soup of the day…

 - Saute onion, celery, and carrots in olive oil in a large pot until softened, about 5 minutes.